timewave-computer/feels-model/docs/022_agent_positions.md

 - Active traders generate volume and fees (Momentum Traders, Snipers)
 - Senior positions provide stability while Junior positions absorb volatility
 - Each agent type finds their complementary partners in the ecosystem
+- Liquidity-sensitive agents lending FeelsSOL are matched with liquidity-tolerant agents borrowing FeelsSOL

 This 3D preference model ensures that every participant can find a position type that matches their specific needs while contributing to overall market health.
+Each dimension maps to a concrete choice in position construction: Duration (Flash/Monthly/Spot), Tranche (Senior/Junior), and Asset (FeelsSOL/Token).